insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 If you feel like your car insurance costs keep going up, you’re not alone.
-According to the December consumer price report from the U.S. Bureau of Labor Statistics, motor vehicle insurance costs increased 19% in 2023.
+Motor vehicle insurance costs increased 18.6% between July 2023 and July of this year, according to Bureau of Labor Statistics data.

 There are many reasons why car insurance rates are increasing, such as rising car repair costs, higher crash rates, higher instances of vehicle theft and more frequent severe weather events.
 Even if you maintain a clean driving record, avoid claims and have a good credit score, you might still see a significant rate increase depending on your location.